turingschool/backend-curriculum-site/module2/projects/coupon_codes/index.md

 And within those sections
 I see that the coupons are ordered by popularity.

-(Popularity is defined as how many non-cancelled invoices have used a particular coupon.)
+(Popularity is defined as how many non-cancelled invoices have used this coupon.)
 ```

 ```